Package 'nonprobsvy'

 data

-a data.frame with data from the non-probability sample.
+a data.frame with dataset containing the non-probability sample

 selection